Physiotherapy Consent Form

 • Level of exposure of patient and assurance of privacy and confidentiality

-• Acknowledgment of the fact that physical therapy is an adjunct to medical therapy and not a substitute for it.
+• Acknowledgement of the fact that physical therapy is an adjunct to medical therapy and not a substitute for it.

 • Name and signature of the patient.